 We believe that the people we help have a right to live in a safe environment.
 Living in damp and cold conditions is unsafe as well as uncomfortable and can lead to respiratory infections, allergies and asthma.
 Damp and mould can also affect the immune system.
-These environments also affect human dignity and comfort and we believe that everyone has a right to live is a decent, safe and comfortable home.
+These poor environments also affect human dignity and comfort and we believe that everyone has a right to live in a decent, safe and comfortable home.

-We are also concerned about the impact of global heating, or climate change, the effects of which may seem more remote but are likely to be much more severe with rising temperatures and sea levels, increases in heavy rain and hail and further effects on health, water, food supply, pests, diseases and biodiversity - to mention but a few.
-These are likely to make life much tougher for all of the world’s inhabitants, whether human or otherwise.
+We are also concerned about the impact of global heating, or climate change, the effects of which may seem remote but are likely to be more severe with rising temperatures and sea levels, increases in heavy rain and hail and further effects on health, water, food supply, pests, diseases and biodiversity - to mention but a few.
+These changes are likely to make life much tougher for all of the world’s inhabitants, whether human or otherwise.
 Indeed these effects are already with us.